mswiseman/Moon/_posts/2021-05-21-diy-hardware.md

 ---
 # DIY Hardware in the Plant Sciences

 I hope this website can be a resource for anyone looking into DIY open-source hardware or software for their research.
 Broadly speaking, my research primarily involves plant sciences and plant pathology; as such, resources found here will initially be focused on hardware and software potentially or currenlty relevant to research in the plant sciences.
 However, lab hardware and software often transcends disciplines, so I hope you can find useful information regardless of your field.
 I am not an engineer, so I've tried to tread light in areas in which my terminology and/or understanding may not be accurate or thorough.
 Regardless, I hope you won't discouraged by any initial difficulties as there are many resources available and people who want to see you succeed.
-I am not an engineer.
-I'm just a passionate person who has worked to overcome knowledge gaps and frustrations by seeking help when I need it.
 Nobody is all-knowing and everyone has to start somewhere.
-Let's create a collaborative diy hardware and software movement for the plant sciences together.
+Let's create a collaborative and supportive diy movement in the plant sciences together.

+# Why join the DIY free open source movement?

+* DIY lab hardware aims to improve accessibility of expensive equipment while still meeting necessary accuracy benchmarks
+* Understanding open hardware/software enables you to implement or customize automation of repetitive work
+* Automation reduces human error and thus can improve intra- and inter-lab reproducibility (when thorough documentation is available)
+* Building DIY hardware/software also teaches critical troubleshooting skills

 Here are some resources to start: